leafsphp/cli-docs/src/docs/v/2.0/README.md

 To find out what's new, you can [read the changelog](https://github.com/leafsphp/cli/releases/latest)
 :::

+## Upgrading

+You can upgrade from v1 by simply running the [installation script](/docs/#installation).

+Version 2 of Leaf CLI has auto upgrades which means that it will keep itself up to date.

 ## Creating a leaf app

 To start a new project, simply open up your console or terminal and move into the directory you want to generate your project.
 From there, you can use the `create` command: